TUM-DAML/seml/examples/README.md

 That is, the script checks whether experiments with the same configuration are already in the database collection.
 In this case, they are not added to the queue to avoid redundant computations.
 In order to force add duplicates to the database, use the `--force-duplicates` argument.

-All experiments are now already in the database collection you specified and in the QUEUED state.
+All experiments are now already in the database collection you specified and in the STAGED state.

 ## Run experiments using Slurm
-To run the queued experiments on the Slurm cluster, run:
+To run the staged experiments on the Slurm cluster, run:
 ```bash
 seml seml_example start
 ```
-This will start all experiments in the MongoDB collection `seml_example` that currently are in the QUEUED state.
+This will start all experiments in the MongoDB collection `seml_example` that currently are in the STAGED state.

 ### Running multiple experiments per Slurm job
 Often a single experiment requires much less GPU RAM than is available on a GPU.
 Thus, we can often